LLM-Driven Cost-Effective Requirements Change Impact Analysis: Empirical Evaluation

 \subsection{Baselines}

+To enhance the evaluation of our proposed solutions, we compare them against different baselines.
+In order to select baselines, we rely on the following exclusion and inclusion criteria: \begin{itemize} \item We do not include techniques that rely on training models using large amounts of labeled data.
+Such approaches, while they may be effective, are not suitable for our problem context due to the limited training data typically available. \item We include only fully automated approaches for generating the list of impacted requirements, without a human in the loop, as this typically requires significant resources that are not typically available. \item As our technique is prompt-based, we also include existing prompt-based approaches proposed in the CIA or requirements traceability domains. \end{itemize} Based on these criteria, we selected two baselines:

-To enhance the evaluation of our proposed solutions, we compare our solution with three baselines: 1) NARCIA~\cite{Arora:15Tool}, an NLP-based approach from the literature specifically developed for requirements change impact analysis.
-2) The second baseline is based on a traceability technique that employs Retrieval-Augmented Generation (RAG) technology.
-3) As a third baseline, we employ a straightforward semantic similarity algorithm that leverages embeddings generated by LLMs.
+1) The first baseline is based on a traceability technique presented in the literature that employs RAG.
+2) The second baseline is based on a straightforward semantic similarity algorithm that leverages embeddings generated by LLMs, as it is straightforward and does not require training.